Ian Alexander (actor)

 Ian Alexander (born April 20, 2001) is an American actor, known for their roles as Buck Vu on The OA, Lev in The Last of Us Part II, and Gray Tal on Star Trek: Discovery.

-Early and personal life
+Early life

-Alexander was born in Salt Lake City, Utah, to an American father and a Vietnamese mother.
+Alexander was born on April 20, 2001, in Salt Lake City, Utah, to an American father and a Vietnamese mother.
 Due to their father's work with the Department of Defense, their family often moved and has lived in places such as Hawaii, Japan and Washington, D.C.
 During elementary school, they participated in community theater and chorus.
-Though they were raised in a Mormon family, they are not a participating member, and consider themself to be agnostic.
-They came out as a transgender in 2014 and through the course of their transition identified as trans masculine while using he/him pronouns exclusively.
-As of late 2020 Alexander adopted the use of they/them, shortly thereafter identifying as non-binary and preferring the use of they/them while accepting the alternative use of he/him.
-They are pansexual.